auth0/docs/articles/connections/social/yahoo.md

 ![Enter your key and secret](/media/articles/connections/social/yahoo/setup-connection.png)

-Next click on the **Applications** tab next to **Settings** and enable which of your applications will be able to use this connection.
+Next, click on the **Applications** tab next to **Settings** and enable which of your applications will be able to use this connection.

 ![Enable Applications](/media/articles/connections/social/yahoo/enable-clients.png)